 How to make your own steampunk Tophat

 UPDATE: I have recently come up with a much more comfortable version of this style of hat, using foam as the main material.
 It's still cheap and easy to access while solving the fit and comfortability issues present in the cardboard version.
-Watch the tutorial here on youtube for more information, or buy the pattern in my shop.
+Watch the tutorial below for more information, or buy the pattern in my shop.

 Alright, here we go.
 The tutorial I know at least one person has been waiting for....
 First the supplies